 - Configure the options specific to the widget you’re setting up in order to define what data should be pulled through and how it should be displayed.
 Read our introductory guide to getting your data onto Geckoboard.

-- Once you’ve entered the necessary information, select Add widget to save your widget and see it on your dashboard.
-You'll also see the following message on the bottom left of the dashboard:
+- Once you’ve entered the necessary information, select to save your widget and watch it appear on your dashboard.

 Copy a widget